benashford/pricing/README.md

 It takes two parameters: 1) the name of the attribute to aggregate; and 2) the function to use.
 The result is an attribute at the parent level with the same name.

+You'll see two extra attributes have been added at the `:components` level, one is `:total` as you'd expect, the other is `:total-apportionment-factor` - what is this?
+The next section will explain:

 ## Apportionment

 Use case: your hypothetical evil enterprise software suite has a minimum price, so when a customer opts for the most basic option there's still a minimum price which is apportioned onto the bill.